 Give the evening an American Country theme and encourage your guests to participate in the attire.
+You can find different types and colors of jeans at Levi’s to complete your hip look.
 Make the menu three courses instead of four (even think buffet!) and use a regional band and a local dance club instead of a head liner.
 (16 line dancers from a Line Dancing Club brought in after dinner to do a 10-minute number and then invite guests to join in is so much fun.
 Your contribution to their club is worth its’ weight in gold to them!)

 We often serve the salad at the table, have remarks by the president and then have an actor invite each table to the “chuck wagon” buffet, with comfort food such as beef stew and rice, fried chicken, and all the things that we stay away from!
 Dressing at the table is served in Mason Jars, and dessert is may be three pies (10 slices per pie) so that everyone can have three small pieces if they like.
 This creates a great camaraderie between your guests.

 Centerpieces can be as easy as baskets of apples on some tables, baskets of daisies or sunflowers on others and perhaps even some fun container is thrown in (I like John Deere Tractor Cookie Jars!)

 Community tables (pictured) can offer great interaction with your guests who have spent their life at 60” round tables.